Copyright © University of Cambridge. All rights reserved.

 Why do this problem?

-sets the scene for some important algebraic ideas - that if three unknowns have a particular total, there are potentially different possibilities for these unknowns.
-As well as giving children practice in addition and subtraction, this problem could be used as a focus for introducing the idea of
+sets the scene for some important algebraic ideas.
+It shows that if three unknowns have a particular total, there are potentially different possibilities for these unknowns.
+As well as giving children practice in addition and subtraction, this problem could be used as a focus for introducing the

 It would be good to have the balance up on the interactive whiteboard and, with the class watching, put a weight on the $10$ on the left-hand side and a weight on the $8$ on the right-hand side.
 Ask them to talk in pairs about what will happen when you put a weight on the $2$ on the right-hand side.
 Share some ideas, in particular their reasons for their predictions, then test them out on